-NO. PROTOCOL PROTOCOL Full Compliance Score Actual Score A1 All new storage buildings are at least 50 metres from zoned residential property lot lines, hospitals, schools, shopping centres, restaurants, processing facilities for feed or food (not storage) and other buildings with high occupancy.
-Observations: Mandatory OR A2 Sites currently certified are considered grandfathered with respect to the 50 metre buffer zone.
+NO. PROTOCOL: Siting Full Compliance Score Actual Score A1 New storage buildings are at least 50 metres from zoned residential property lot lines, hospitals, schools, shopping centres, restaurants, processing facilities for feed or food (not storage) and other buildings with high occupancy.
+All new storage buildings are located at distances of at least 30M from environmentally sensitive areas.
+Mandatory Observations: OR A2 Existing Sites currently certified are considered grandfathered with respect to the 50 metre buffer zone.
 Pre-approval from AWSA is required for all renovations or new construction, which will infringe on the 50 metre buffer to zoned residential property lot lines, hospitals, schools, shopping centres, restaurants or other buildings with high occupancy and processing facilities for feed or food.
 Each facility will require a new site evaluation, in cooperation with municipal and/or provincial authorities.
 Ensure authorities are in agreement to continue operations knowing the risks involved and documentation was provided.
-Observations: Mandatory
+Mandatory Observations:

-41 Upon examination of a site plan and/or zoning documents and/or through physical examination (professional judgment), it is apparent that the building is greater than 50 metres from zoned residential property lot lines, and from actual buildings such as hospitals, schools, prisons, shopping centres or other high-density occupancies, and food or feed processing operations.
+A1 Upon examination of a site plan and/or zoning documents and/or through physical examination (professional judgment), it is apparent that the building is greater than 50 metres from zoned residential property lot lines, and from actual buildings such as hospitals, schools, prisons, shopping centres or other high-density occupancies, and food or feed processing operations.